Murder, She Wrote: Move from Sundays in 1995

-Murder, She Wrote was renewed for a twelfth season after finishing the 1994-95 season as the eighth-most watched program on television, tied with NBC’s new sitcom Friends for the spot.
+Murder, She Wrote was renewed for a twelfth season after finishing the 1994–95 season as the eighth-most-watched program on television, tied with NBC's new sitcom Friends for the spot.
 Despite the continued popularity of the program, Lansbury was considering retirement again after the upcoming season as she would be nearing seventy years of age at its conclusion.
 The decision, ultimately, would not be left up to her as CBS would make a decision regarding the series that would prove problematic for the network on two separate nights of programming.

-Murder, She Wrote was, at the time, CBS' most popular scripted series; in fact, it had been one of only two series on the network to garner a rating in the top ten (60 Minutes was the other).
+Murder, She Wrote was, at the time, the most popular scripted series on CBS; in fact, it had been one of only two series on the network to garner a rating in the top ten (60 Minutes was the other).
 Meanwhile, over at NBC, their Thursday night Must See TV lineup had been a ratings powerhouse for years and CBS decided to use Murder, She Wrote in an effort to cut into their viewership.
-So, after eleven years on Sunday night, the series moved to Thursday for the 1995-96 season.
-It would keep the same 8 PM timeslot on its new night, leading off a lineup that included the new drama New York News and the long-running newsmagazine 48 Hours.
+So, after eleven years on Sunday night, the series moved to Thursday for the 1995–1996 season.
+It would keep the same time slot (8:00 p.m.) on its new night, leading off a lineup that included the new drama New York News and the long-running news magazine 48 Hours.

 The move was met with protests from fans, and the entire Thursday night lineup for CBS proved to be no match for NBC's lineup.
 Going up against Friends and a pair of freshman comedies in its time slot, Murder, She Wrote saw its ratings drop significantly on Thursday; in fact, the series dropped below a 10.0 rating when the final season ratings were tabulated.
 (Its follow-up, New York News, continued the downward trend and did even lower ratings, with CBS cancelling the new drama before December 1995.)